 The dominant family tradition that has been perpetuated through many generations (popularized by published reports of the 20th Century) can be found in most branches of the family is the story of four or five Welsh brothers who supposedly came from the Old World in 1642 with Sir William Berkeley (Colonial Governor of Virginia) and settled along the James River in Virginia.
 According to some versions of Yancey lore their surname was originally to have been "Nanney", descending from a well-known royal family of Wales by the name whose estate was located in Merionethshire County.
 Some claimed that the name was is to have been corrupted or changed to Yancey upon arrival in Virginia.
 There are various stories (often conflicting) concerning these Nanney/Yancey brothers.
 Some say that they were associated with Sir William Berkeley; yet other stories say that they were stowaways.
 As to their fate - some say a few of the brothers were killed during Indian attacks on the colonists.
 Based on more current research the validity of many aspects of these stories appears very questionable.
 There seems to be no evidence to believe the Berkeley connection - and it seems the story of the four or five brothers is very doubtful.
 There is no indication of any of them being killed by Indians.
 But by any means, by 1704, a Charles Yancey, found living in King William County, was the only Yancey found listed on the Quit Rent Rolls of Virginia.
 (The Rent Rolls of 1704, were in essence, a census of Virginia land owners - or "freeholders" as they were called.)

-The very first reference to the Yancey/Nanney connection is found in a letter written in 1805 by one Samuel Shepherd of Virginia who's mother-in-law was a Yancey.
+The very first known reference discovered to the Yancey/Nanney connection is found in a letter written in 1805 by one Samuel Shepherd of Virginia who's mother-in-law was a Yancey.
 The letter reads as follows:

 My Dear Brother Robert: